jeffcrouse/ofxJSON/README.md

 OR (linux)

-1) Install libjsoncpp-dev on your linux system
+1) Install libjsoncpp-dev on your linux system.
-2) Add ofxJSON to the addon.make of your project
+2) Add ofxJSON to the addons.make of your project.

 RUNNING THE EXAMPLES
 ============================================